top of page

 The Process

-Firstly a retrofit coordinator will be appointed by any potential client, from there an appraisal of the dwelling will be carried out by a retrofit assessor, A retrofit designer will then make the necessary design for the property to ensure the works are being carried out to a strict process that manages any existing thermal bridges and ventilation requirements.
+Firstly a retrofit coordinator will be appointed by any potential client, from there an appraisal of the dwelling will be carried out by a retrofit assessor, a retrofit designer will then make the necessary design for the property to ensure the works are being carried out to a strict process that manages any existing thermal bridges and ventilation requirements.
 A retrofit Installer will then carry out the improvement works that have been agreed.
 Once the works have been carried out the Retrofit Coordinator will submit all the documents to Trustmark to ensure quality and compliance is maintained.

 Retrofit Assessment

 A retrofit assessment involves an appraisal of the dwelling's fabric, services and condition.
 The dwelling is assessed and an Energy Performance Certificate, Occupancy Assessment and Condition Report is produced highlighting the improvements that can be made and any remedial works that are required before that improvement can be made.
-An assessor will survey the whole building taking account of current levels of insulation, existing heating systems, any present ventilation systems and the presence of any Condensation, dampness and mould.
+An assessor will survey the whole building taking account of current levels of insulation, existing heating systems, any present ventilation systems and the presence of any condensation, dampness and mould.

 Retrofit Coordination